 If you’re based in Sydney, discover the wooded corners of the city’s epic Centennial Parklands on a 1hr tour with Centennial Stables, which caters to beginners and experts.
 Then head west out of the city to Sydney Horse Riding Centre, surrounded by green fields near Campbelltown; or discover Hawkesbury Valley Equestrian Centre in the foothills of the Blue Mountains.

 For a truly out-of-the-ordinary thrill, why not jump on a camel?
-Oakfield Ranch will prep you for a journey across the massive sand dunes of Port Stephens on the state’s Central Coast.
-Port Macquarie Camel Safaris offers camel cruises along idyllic Lighthouse Beach, and Silverton Outback Camels can arrange an overnight camel-back expedition in the far west of the state near Broken Hill.
+Oakfield Ranch will prep you for a journey across the massive sand dunes of Port Stephens Central Coast. offers camel cruises along idyllic Lighthouse Beach, and Silverton Outback Camels can arrange an overnight camel-back expedition in the far west of the state near Broken Hill.

 Quad biking is a blast wherever you do it, but when you bike in a stunning natural environment, the buzz is even greater.
 If sand and sea are your thing, book a session with Quad Bike King Williamtown and conquer the towering Stockton Sand Dunes at Port Stephens.